Index Files

 Keep README.md for Dual Purpose: If your repository README is also suitable as docs landing page, use

-index.mdfiles in section directories to give users context about what’s in that section. -
+README.mdorindex.mdfiles in section directories to give users context about what’s in that section.
+Missing indexes are auto-generated but lack custom content. -

 Examples